 One important thing to know about Bangkok is that whatever time of year you visit, it won’t dip below 25°C (77 °F)!

 Thailand has two seasons, dry season and monsoon season (or ‘green’ season).
-The monsoon season starts late May/early June and runs to mid-October.
+The monsoon season starts in late May/early June and runs to mid-October.
 During these months, Bangkok can be lashed with rain on a daily basis.

 Luckily, it will often only rain for an hour or so and shouldn’t interfere too much with your sightseeing.
 Although it’s something to bear in mind when you have one day in Bangkok!